Albert-Gao/react-fullstack-boilerplate/README.md

     - packages: NPM packages settings
 - public: Some front-end related static assets for building
 - tests: Your test cases
+- stories: Stories for your component (react storybook)
 - build: Output folder for building (Will be auto cleaned before each build)